Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 ## Migration benefits

-A natural question to ask when considering whether or not to adopt a new version or library is what the benefits of doing so would be.
+A natural question to ask when considering whether or not to adopt a new version of the library is what the benefits of doing so would be.
 As Azure Form Recognizer has matured and been embraced by a more diverse group of developers, we have been focused on learning the patterns and practices to best support developer productivity and add value to our customers.

 There are many benefits to using the new design of the `azure-ai-formrecognizer (3.2.x)` library.
 This new version of the library introduces two new clients `DocumentAnalysisClient` and the `DocumentModelAdministrationClient` with unified methods for analyzing documents and provides support for the new features added by the service in API version `2021-09-30-preview`.